nextflow-io/training/docs/hello_nextflow/09_hello_nf-core.md

 ### Takeaway

-You have added a new parameter to the pipeline.
+You have added a new parameter to the pipeline, and learned how to use nf-core tools to describe it in the pipeline schema.

 ### What's next?